 Since there aren't specific guidelines for slip resistance in areas other than level interior surfaces, architects and interior designers must work closely with their tile manufacturer to determine the proper flooring selection in special areas.
 Some tiles, such as quarry tile, are inherently more slip resistance with DCOF values that can be as high as 0.60 DCOF.
 In addition, tiles can be finished with an abrasive coating material that will provide more resistance to slips.
 In some instances, other materials (like rubber or linoleum) may be required to provide a safe floor for building occupants.

 If you would like to read more about the change to DCOF and the AcuTest, the Tile Council of North America has a technical bulletin titled Coefficient of Friction and the DCOF AcuTest.
+The National Floor Safety Institute also has a lot of great information on their website.

 Ceramic Tile Manufacturers